View Current

 Section 3 - Guidelines for Online Collaboration for Academic Purposes

-(8) Online collaboration is a fantastic way to build communities of practice in blended learning.
-Careful design and use of evidence-based practice can set Faculty, Adjunct Faculty and students up for success in the online learning environment.
+(8) Online collaboration is a meaningful way to build communities of practice in blended or fully online learning.
+Careful design and use of evidence-based practice can set Faculty, Adjunct Faculty and learners up for success in the online learning environment.

 The following principles should be applied when using online collaboration: